balvig/bornholm/README.md

 CP-8 can:

-- Close issues with no activity
+- Close stale issues with no activity
 - Add a `WIP` label to PRs with "[WIP]" in title
 - Notify in specified Slack channel when:
   - a new (non-WIP) PR is opened